Keshav540/Internship-code/README.md

 3. Input your job description or URL.
 4. View, copy, or download the recommendations in JSON.

-## Contributing
-Contributions welcome!
-Please open issues or pull requests for bug fixes and enhancements.

 ## License
 MIT © keshav